anmitsu/pyful/README.md

 Pyful - python file management utility
 ======================================

-Pyful is a multi screen file manager of the text base with the interface of curses.
+Pyful is the filer on console of the keyboard operation main with the interface of curses for Linux.
 This application operates at the terminal emulator such as xterm.

 Features